Luis Marté (infielder): Miami Marlins

 On January 19, 2021, Marté signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.
 He did not make the club and was assigned to the Triple-A Jacksonville Jumbo Shrimp, where he batted .263/.279/.456 with 3 home runs and 11 RBI to begin the season.

 On May 28, 2021, Marté was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut on June 1 as the starting second baseman against the Toronto Blue Jays.
 In the game, he went 0-for-2 with a walk.
 On June 3, Marté was designated for assignment by Miami.
 He was outrighted to Jacksonville on June 6.
 On June 19, Marté was re-selected to the active roster.
 On June 24, Marté notched his first career hit, a single off of Washington Nationals reliever Justin Miller.
 After going 1-for-4 in 3 games, Marté was again designated for assignment by Miami on June 30.
-He was again outrighted to Jacksonville on July 2.
+He was again removed from the 40-man roster and sent outright to Triple-A Jacksonville on July 2.
+Marté elected free agency following the season on November 7.